friends-of-tutorials/securely-transfer-messages/README.md

 #### 4.3.1 Verify the signature

-Check if the message authenticates:
+Check if the message authenticates with the public key "public.pem" from the message sender:

 ```console
 user@sh$ echo -en "Hello world! :)\n\nThis is my secret text." | openssl dgst -sha256 -verify public.pem -signature <(openssl base64 -d -in signature.txt)